blakeb211/article-sklearn-companions/README.md

 ### Place ingestion and feature engineering code in an ingestion script
 Hopefully obvious by now, but place your code that produces ready-to-model pandas dataframes into a script like **ingestion.py** and call it from all your notebooks and scripts.
 Good names for this function are "make_frames" and "make_cleaned".
 This way, ingestion or feature engineering code only needs to be changed in one place.
 Dependent code can simply be re-executed.

-### Conclusion
-Hopefully these tips will help you save some time or write some cleaner code for your next data science project.

 # Companion lib review
-* Feature-Engine - provides tranformers that can be easier to use than the Sklearn defaults, reducing boilerplate and tightening up pipelines
+* [Feature-Engine](https://github.com/feature-engine/feature_engine) provides tranformers that can be easier to use than the Sklearn defaults, reducing boilerplate and tightening up pipelines
-* Yellowbrick - provides wrappers over estimators to make common visualizations quickly
+* [yellowbrick](https://github.com/DistrictDataLabs/yellowbrick) provides wrappers over estimators to make common visualizations quickly
-* XGBoost - provides an additional (and widely popular) gradient boosting implementation
+* [xgboost](https://github.com/dmlc/xgboost) provides an additional (and widely popular) gradient boosting implementation
-* AutoSklearn - provides AutoML functionality
+* [auto-sklearn](https://github.com/automl/auto-sklearn) provides an automl implementation

 # Sources
 1. Georgetown Data Science Certificate Program